 Piracy is a significant threat in the Red Sea and Gulf of Aden.
 Mariners are advised to take appropriate security measures in these waters.
 For more information view the International Maritime Bureau's piracy report

 New Zealanders are advised to respect religious and social traditions in Saudi Arabia to avoid offending local sensitivities.
 Modesty and discretion should be exercised in both dress and behaviour.

-New Zealanders travelling or living in Saudi Arabia should have comprehensive medical and travel insurance policies in place that include provision for medical evacuation by air.
+New Zealanders travelling or living in Saudi Arabia should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.